Exotic Pet and Avian Vet in Arab

 Non-traditional pets are welcome.
 Exotic pets are unique and they require more specialized care.
-Our veterinary team is happy to be your exotic pet & avian vet.
+Our veterinary team is happy to be your exotic pet and avian vet.
 We can offer direction and answer your questions regarding:

 - Parasite Control

 A wellness exam for your exotic pet provides a perfect opportunity to ask questions regarding their health and behavior.
 Our doctors will evaluate them with a thorough physical exam and if necessary opt for further diagnostics.

 As an avian and exotic animal hospital, non-traditional pets including birds, reptiles, and small exotic mammals can find a home here with us.
-Your exotic pet requires just as much (and sometimes more!) wellness care to remain healthy as a cat or dog.
+Your exotic pet requires just as much (and sometimes more!) wellness care as a cat or dog to remain healthy.
 Our skilled veterinarians will provide your unique pet with the care they need to live long, happy lives with you.
 Call us at (256) 586-3183 to make an appointment today!